pchiarantoni/topology_aware_VAE/README.md

 ## Status
 This repository contains a runnable research prototype of a variational autoencoder with a knot classifier acting on the latent space.
-The code has been partially tested on a small dataset of knotted coarse-grained polymers generated via molecular dynamics simulations (included in the repository) and qualitatively reproduces the results reported in:
+The code has been partially tested on a small dataset of knotted coarse-grained polymers generated via molecular dynamics simulations and qualitatively reproduces the results reported in:

 https://journals.aps.org/pre/abstract/10.1103/mdpw-lvcy